stevepowell99/enkidu/instructions/sources.md

 Guidance:
 - If the file is academic notes, default to dest="projects" or "howto" depending on whether it is project-specific or general method.
 - Put stable preferences/habits into memories (importance 2–3).
 One-off details stay importance 0–1.
+- Use source_set metadata (name/tags/context) to improve tagging and filing decisions.
 - In summary_md, include:
   - a 3–8 bullet summary
   - a short \"Key quotes\" section only if there are quotes worth preserving